 Life-long learning is at the heart of interpretation.
 By becoming better professionals, we enhance our ability to help park audiences care about park resources.

-On this main page (below) we will maintain a clearing-house list of upcoming servicewide and regional training courses and courses of study as they are announced, along with training offered by NPS partners.
-If you know of upcoming training that should be listed here, please contact firstname.lastname@example.org to get it added to this page.
+On this main page (below) we will maintain a clearing-house list of upcoming Servicewide and regional training courses for interp/ed as they are announced, along with training offered by NPS partners.
+If you know of upcoming training that should be listed here, please contact email@example.com to get it added to this page.

-Also -- click on the developmental level tabs at the top of this page to find a variety of downloadable worksheets and resources for each of the benchmark interpretive competencies.
+Also -- click on the sub-tabs at the top of this page to find a variety of downloadable worksheets and resources for each of the benchmark interpretive competencies (by developmental level).

-Interpreting Critical Issues Using Civic Engagement & Facilitated Dialogue Techniques-- This classroom course focuses on the front-line interpreter’s role as a facilitator of dialogue and discussion, and a range of ways to incorporate these techniques into new and existing park programming.
+NEW -- Forging Connections Through Audience-centered Experiences (ACE) -- This classroom course focuses on the front-line interpreter’s role as a facilitator of dialogue and discussion, and a range of ways to incorporate these techniques into new and existing park programs and media.
+See the course description, dates and registration information here.

 DigInterp Indepth Webinar Series -- Join John Tobiason from Harpers Ferry Center's office of Digital Media and John Rudy from the Interpretive Development Program, for these provocational and practical sessions focused on the interpretive power of digital media.
-Register Here
+You can watch previously recorded sessions at this link.
+Contact firstname.lastname@example.org for additional information.

-By Educators for Educators webinar series -- an effort to build a more collaborative community for park educators that inspire and fosters open communication and exchange of ideas.
-The purpose of this forum is to establish an additional opportunity or "space" for educators to share and learn about relevant topics that directly impact youth and teacher engagement.
+By Educators for Educators webinar series -- The purpose of this webinar series is to build a more collaborative community for park educators that inspire and fosters open communication and exchange of ideas.
+The monthly forum provides an additional opportunity or "space" for educators to share and learn about relevant topics that directly impact youth and teacher engagement.
+Contact firstname.lastname@example.org for details on upcoming sessions.

 A series of training courses has been developed by NPS interpreters in partnership with Eppley Institute for Parks and Public Lands-- continuously available to all interpreters from any computer: